Irish anti-immigration protests: Mullingar protests

 On 2 February 2023, approximately 300 people protested against the use of Columb Barracks in Mullingar, County Westmeath by asylum seekers.
 The Irish government plans to house up to 120 people in tents on the grounds of the barracks.
 A group called "Mullingar says No!" organised the protest and distributed leaflets claiming the barracks could be used to house 1,700 asylum seekers.
 Columb Barracks Restoration & Regeneration Committee, a pre-existing local organisation said they had concerns about asylum seekers using the barracks, but distanced themselves from the protest.
 A spokesperson for the group said "We have nothing to do with this protest.
 What we want is for Roderic O'Gorman and his department to sit down and consult with us to come to a positive outcome for both the communities within the barracks and visitors who come.
 This is the only way, we feel, for a positive outcome to be achieved, and we want a positive outcome.
-Negotiation is key and if that was done in the first place this protest wouldn’t be happening.
+Negotiation is key and if that was done in the first place this protest wouldn't be happening.
 As far as I'm aware no community groups within the barracks are involved in the protest.
-The situation has been manipulated and doubled in volume, leaving things in a dangerous place.”
+The situation has been manipulated and doubled in volume, leaving things in a dangerous place."

+On 24 March 2023, protesters blocked the entrance to Columb Barracks, stopping a bus carrying asylum seekers from entering the barracks around 1 p.m.
+A number of Garda units attended the scene in the evening and remained into the early hours of the following morning.
+Around 9 p.m. on 24 March a number of protesters blocked the entrance to the barracks again.
+A Garda was assaulted around this time, but he didn't require medical treatment.
+A man was arrested for public order offences shortly after midnight on 25 March.
+He was later released and a file prepared for the Director of Public Prosecutions.

+Gardaí said the protest dispersed shortly after 1:30 a.m.

+On 27 March, Simon Harris described the attempt to stop asylum seekers entering the barracks was an "effort to intimidate".
+Supporters of migrants reported feeling intimidated.
+Known far-right activists have posted content on social media showing anti-migrant protesters following people believed to be staying in the barracks around the town.